LuXDAmore/nuxt-prune-html/README.md

 [donate-src]: https://img.shields.io/badge/paypal-donate-black.svg?style=flat-square
 [donate-href]: https://www.paypal.com/paypalme2/luxdamore

-> Nuxt module to prune html before sending it to the browser (it removes elements matching CSS selector(s)), useful for boosting performance showing a different HTML for bots (removing all the scripts).
+> Nuxt module to prune html before sending it to the browser (it removes elements matching CSS selector(s)), useful for boosting performance showing a different HTML for bots (removing all the scripts with dynamic rendering).

 ## 💘 Motivation